EmuDeck/emudeck.github.io/docs/emulators/steamos/primehack.md

 You need to move your `Metroid Prime Trilogy` ROM to `Emulation/roms/wii` and choose an alternative emulator for the ROM in EmulationStation-DE.

-For further instructions, refer to: https://github.com/dragoonDorise/EmuDeck/wiki/EmulationStation-DE#how-to-select-a-different-emulator-on-a-per-game-basis.
+For further instructions, refer to: [How to Select a Different Emulator on a Per Game Basis](../../tools/steamos/emulationstation-de.md#how-to-select-a-different-emulator-on-a-per-game-basis).

 ***